Princeton-CDH/cdh-ansible/README.md

 By default, initial provisioning and setup tasks are configured to be skipped.
 Tasks or groups of tasks should be tagged with both `setup` and `never`.

-To run playbook without skipping setup tasks, pass the `setup` and `all` tags, so untagged tasks and tasks tagged `setup` run:
+To run a playbook without skipping setup tasks, pass the `setup` and `all` tags, so untagged tasks and tasks tagged `setup` run:

 ```{bash}
 ansible-playbook --tags=all,setup playbooks/name_of_playbook.yml